- Rose laurel

 For Patients & Caregivers

 Oleandrin is an extract from the plant, Nerium oleander.
 This shrub is native to northern Africa, the eastern Mediterranean basin, and Southeast Asia and although it looks appealing, is considered toxic.
 It contains substances that are similar to the active chemical found in the heart medication, digoxin.
-In the laboratory, Anvirzel™, a brand of oleandrin, is able to suppress growth and cause cell death in certain cancer cell lines.
-It has also increased sensitivity of prostate cancer cell lines to radiation therapy.
+Lab studies suggest that some products being tested may suppress cancer cell growth or make them more sensitive to treatment.
 However, it is unclear whether these effects can occur in the human body.

 - To treat congestive heart failure